Brison-Saint-Innocent

-Brison-Saint-Innocent is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Brison-Saint-Innocent (Arpitan: Brizon) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
 It is part of the urban area of Chambéry.

 World Heritage Site

 It is home to one or more prehistoric pile-dwelling (or stilt house) settlements that are part of the Prehistoric Pile dwellings around the Alps UNESCO World Heritage Site.